12.21.04 // 3:47 a.m.

 Mar�a Felix was M�xico's answer to Hollywood's starlets of the golden age.
 Felix became a fixture of the Mexican Epoca de Oro (Golden Age) of film during the 1940s.
 She won three Ariel awards for best actress, and, in 1985, a lifetime achievement award and the Mexico City Prize.

-From one of the obituaries I found on la Do�a"Many feminine images have ignited the fantasy of the Mexicans," wrote Octavio Paz, Mexico's Nobel Prize-winning poet, in a 1992 essay on cinema and myth-making.
+"Many feminine images have ignited the fantasy of the Mexicans," wrote Octavio Paz, Mexico's Nobel Prize-winning poet, in a 1992 essay on cinema and myth-making.

 "But the myth of Mar�a Felix is different," Paz said.
 "Mar�a Felix is a woman - such a woman - with the audacity to defy the ideas machos have constructed of what a woman should be.
 She's free like the wind, she disperses the clouds, or illuminates them with the lightning flash of her gaze."